GeekAlexis/two-stage-sum/README.md

 (like extractive summarization) and the ability to paraphrase (like abstractive summarization).
 Our best model achieves a ROUGE-L F1 score of
 39.82, which outperforms the strong Lead-3 baseline and BERTSumEXT.
+Qualitative analysis indicates better readability and factual accuracy.
 Further, fine-tuning both stages on our oracle as the gold references shows the potential to outperform BART.

 ## Results